-Are you interested to know your CRN in SSS?
-The CRN is often used in both online and personal transactions with the SSS, but some SSS members may not know their CRN.
+Are you interested to know your Common Reference Number in SSS?
+The CRN is often used in both online and personal transactions with the SSS, but some SSS members may not know their Common Reference Number.

-As an SSS member, you probably already know your social security (SS) number since it’s required for transactions with the SSS and other government agencies, as well as for employment and business.
+As an SSS member, you probably already know your Social Security (SS) number since it’s required for transactions with the Social Security System (SSS) and other government agencies, as well as for employment and business.
 But when it comes to your CRN, this is where things might become a little bit tricky.

-The issue is that not all SSS members have a CRN.
-Only those with a Universal Multi-Purpose ID (UMID) card have a CRN.
-So if you are an SSS member but you have not yet applied for a UMID (or gotten one), most likely you don’t have a CRN.
+The problem is that not all SSS members have a Common Reference Number.
+Only those with a Unified Multi-Purpose ID (UMID) card have this number.
+So if you are an SSS member but you have not yet applied for a UMID (or gotten one), then most likely you don’t have a CRN.

 The UMID is a national identification document that was first issued in 2010.
 It supplanted the old SSS ID that had the SS number printed on it.
 If you don’t have a UMID, don’t worry because you can easily apply for one at the nearest SSS branch.